Watto: Appearances

 Watto first appears in Star Wars: Episode I – The Phantom Menace, the first title chronologically in the Star Wars series.
 He has both an ability for haggling and a resistance to the "Jedi mind trick", a technique used to persuade people.
 He is both a junk dealer and slave owner on the planet Tatooine, possessing both Shmi Skywalker and her son Anakin.
-When challenged to a bet for Anakin's freedom by Qui-Gon Jinn, Watto agrees.
+When challenged to a bet for Anakin's freedom by Qui-Gon Jinn along with what he needs to repair his damaged ship while letting him keep the rest of the winnings, and should Watto win the bet, he can keep Qui-Gon's ship.
+Watto agrees due to him refusing to take Republic change.
 After Anakin beats Sebulba (whom Watto bets on), a competing racer that he challenged throughout the race he participated in, he was let go.
-However, Watto (who believes Qui-Gon cheated on him) considers calling off the bet, but gives in when Qui-Gon threatens to have him talk things over with the Hutt Clan.
-Watto makes a final appearance in the sequel Episode II – Attack of the Clones, which takes place 10 years after the original film, the now-adult Anakin returns to Tatooine to find his mother.
+However, Watto (who thinks Qui-Gon scammed him) at first considers calling off the bet, but gives in when Qui-Gon threatens to tell the Hutts of his double-crossing.
+Watto makes a final appearance in the sequel Episode II – Attack of the Clones, which takes place 10 years after The Phantom Menace.
+The now-adult Anakin returns to Tatooine to find his mother.
 Searching Mos Espa, he finds Watto sitting outside the shop at a small stall.
 They reunite on somewhat amicable terms and Watto tells Anakin that he sold Shmi some years ago to a moisture farmer named Cliegg Lars, who freed and married her.
 Watto then takes Anakin and Padmé to look through his records to find her.

 Watto makes multiple further appearances in the Star Wars Expanded Universe; one such appearance details his time on his home planet before he came to Tatooine during a war.
 It also tells how he sustained his broken tusk and disabled leg.
 He later learns his business savvy from the Jawas, native to the planet Tatooine.
 In the non-canonical Star Wars comic book Star Wars: Visionaries, Watto is shown to have been killed by Darth Maul (whose appearance here predates the canonical revelation of his survival of the events of The Phantom Menace) during Maul's process of tracking down his nemesis Obi-Wan Kenobi, to gain vengeance for his defeat during the Battle of Naboo.

-His son Blatto makes an appearance in the non-canonical television special Phineas and Ferb: Star Wars.
+His son, Blatto, makes an appearance in the non-canonical television special Phineas and Ferb: Star Wars.

 There has been an uncommon amount of Watto merchandise made over the years since 1999.
 In 2019, the Watto Funko Pop was first realized at the 2019 Galactic Con as an Exclusive.
 Watto has also been produced as a Lego figure and featured in the Lego Star Wars video games, in addition to numerous other appearances in the form of collectibles and other merchandising.